flywire/lo-p/docs/45-UNO_Components.md

 and Calc add-ins.

-uno-skeletonmaker.exe suffers from the same constraints as idlc.exe – all its input data must be copied into its local directory (<OFFICE>\sdk\bin), and "<OFFICE>\program" must be added to Window's PATH environment variable so necessary DLLs can be located.
-As with idlc.exe, the copying of files into C:\Program Files\ requires administrative privileges, which may mean calling the batch file with "elevate.exe".
+uno-skeletonmaker.exe suffers from the same constraints as idlc.exe – all its input data must be copied into its local directory (`<OFFICE>\sdk\bin`), and `<OFFICE>\program` must be added to Window's PATH environment variable so necessary DLLs can be located.
+As with idlc.exe, the copying of files into `C:\Program Files\` requires administrative privileges, which may mean calling the batch file with "elevate.exe".

 uno-skeletonmaker.exe requires a reference to the component's RDB file, Office's